salvadorjhai/mining-notes/README.md

 ### Mining ERG - AutoLykos
 ##### ERG mining works with 4GB GPU and above (NVidia/AMD)

-For ERG wallet we are going to use coinex (trading platform) so we can easily trade it to XRP or USDT and send it your binance for P2P trading.
+For ERG wallet we are going to use [coinex](https://www.coinex.com/register?refer_code=fgt2n) (trading platform) so we can easily trade it to XRP or USDT or any other coins.
+Store to coinex > Trade on coinex > withdraw to Binance (USDT/XRP) -> Binance P2P

 [ERG Wallet](https://www.coinex.com/register?refer_code=fgt2n)
 Minimum ERG deposit: 0.001